alexander-heimbuch/component-sandbox/README.md

 # component-sandbox

-JavaScript Component Sandbox based on [`iFrameResizer`](https://github.com/davidjbradshaw/iframe-resizer) with adaptive height and messaging abstraction.
+`component-sandbox` is a JavaScript library based on [`iFrameResizer`](https://github.com/davidjbradshaw/iframe-resizer) with adaptive height and messaging abstraction.

 The goal of this project is to create a secure sandbox around UI components to support a seamless integration of custom components/code inside a host application.
-The sandbox internally uses the [`iFrameResizer`](https://github.com/davidjbradshaw/iframe-resizer) to automatically resize the IFrame whenever a mutation of the sandboxed contents is detected.
+The sandbox internally uses the [`iFrameResizer`](https://github.com/davidjbradshaw/iframe-resizer) to automatically resize the IFrame's height whenever a mutation of the sandboxed contents is detected.

 ## Browser Compatibility